nystrom/rivo/docs/design.md

 A `fun` definition defines immutable fields of function type.

-A `data` definition defines a nested data type as well as a constructor for that type.
+A `struct` definition defines a nested data type as well as a constructor for that type.

-A `data` definition induces a function definition for the constructor and for functions that matche instances of the type.
+A `struct` definition induces a function definition for the constructor and for functions that matche instances of the type.
 For instance,

-	data Cons (hd) (tl)
+	struct Cons (hd) (tl)

 induces the following definitions: